 What’s the story of Inspiring Melinda?

-Inspiring Melinda has come about through me wanting to help women – as many women as I can in a way that makes sense to me – speaking from experience.
+Inspiring Melinda has come about through me wanting to help women – as many women as I can in a way that makes sense to me – speaking from my experience.

 I have been helping people basically all my life, but I want to make a bigger impact.
 I want to reach out and speak to more women in this world.